zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Prerequisite

-* As specified in [method-get-del-ns-ips].
+* As specified in [get-del-ns-ips].

 ### Ordered description of steps to be taken to execute the method

-1. Using [method-get-del-ns-ips] get the IP addresses to the name servers ("Name Server IPs").
+1. Using [get-del-ns-ips] get the IP addresses to the name servers ("Name Server IPs").

-2. Using [method-get-zone-ns-names] get the names of the name servers according to *Child Zone* itself
+2. Using [get-zone-ns-names] get the names of the name servers according to *Child Zone* itself
    ("Child Zone name server name").